 - Note: Data won’t be scrubbed by this tool prior to hashing (i.e. spaces won’t be removed, letters won’t be lowercase, periods before the @ sign won’t be removed).
 Scrub your data before you hash to ensure the highest possible match rate.

 - Use Case: Hash a batch of data from a CSV via upload.
 The output will be a CSV.
 Capital letters will be lowercase, spaces and periods before the @ sign will be removed prior to hashing.
 The output can be uploaded into Google Ads.

 - Use Case: Hash a batch of data from a CSV file using copy/paste.
 The output will be displayed in the right-hand side box.
 Capital letters will be lowercase, spaces will be removed and periods before the @ sign will be removed prior to hashing.
 After saving the data as a CSV, it can be uploaded to Google Ads.

 - Or if you use Python, use this script to hash your data files.

 How to troubleshoot low traffic

-For Customer Match ads to serve they must have a minimum threshold of active users at the time the ad is served (active users are the number of users on your list that are active on Gmail, Search or YouTube).
+For Customer Match ads to serve, they must have a minimum threshold of active users at the time that the ad is served (active users are the number of users on your list that are active on Gmail, Search, YouTube or Display).
 At any given time, the number of active users will likely be less than your total audience list size – not everyone is signed in all the time.
 We recommend audience list sizes of at least 1,000 users to prevent ads from not serving.